klaudiusliasta/tweetscraper/README.md

 This code will help you to learn sentiment analysis from tweets on twitter.

 ### Steps
-But first, We will start with collecting tweets.
+First, We will start with collecting tweets.